-- Thread the 8122 Ball Stud into the front face of 3304 Steering Slide, back face of the shock tower, and top face of the Steering Arm as shown. - -Insert the Steering Slide into the 3304 Steering Rack, mount the rack to the chassis. - -Mount the linkages from Step #1 by snapping the Ball Cups onto the Ball Studs.
+- Thread the 8122 Ball Stud into the front face of 3304 Steering Slide and top face of the 3202 Steering Arm. - Insert the Steering Slide into the 3304 Steering Rack, mount the rack to the chassis using 5262 Screws. - Mount the linkages from Step #1 by snapping the Ball Cups onto the Ball Studs. - Secure the Ball Ends on the Camber Links to the back of the Susp Mounts by using 5257 Screw through the upper hole on the front of the Shock Tower like in Bag A/Step#2.
+The length of the thread will come thru the Susp Mount, slide the Ball End on the thread and secure with 5217 Nut. - Attach the steering links by snapping the ball cups on the ball ends.